QuiltMC/developer-wiki/wiki/misc/codecs/en.md

 Finally, you call `forGetter`, which takes a `Function<O, T>`, with `O` being the object you are trying to serialize, and `T` being the type of the field on the object.

+Once you have finished calling group, the next thing to do is chain an `apply` call.
+The first parameter is always `instance`, and the second parameter is usually the method handle to constructor for the object you are making the `Codec` for.
+One thing that is important is to make sure that the order of the constructor parameters and the order of the fields in the group match, as this could cause either runtime or compile time errors.

+### Serialization
 Now, let's see a serialized `new Foo(8, List.of(true, false, true), "string")` in json:
 ```json
 {